Can I Get a Mortgage If I am Self Employed?

 Self Employed or a Contractor?

 Sure, there are rules that apply.
-All lenders will want to see proof in income of course, but this is the same for an employed person or couple looking for a mortgage deal.
+All lenders will want to see proof of income of course, but this is the same for an employed person or couple looking for a mortgage deal.

 Your Earnings Meet Your Housing Expectations